 Booming Rental Demand

-- There are over 75 million people between 18 - 34 years old entering the housing market, primarily as renters.
+- Over 76 million people between 18 - 34 years old are entering the housing market, primarily as renters.

-- Nearly 93 million Americans aged 55 or older have the option of downsizing as their children leave the house, and many will choose the convenience of renting.
-Over half (59 percent) of the net increase in renter households from 2007 to 2017 came from householders 55 years or older.
+- Nearly 95 million Americans aged 55 or older have the option of downsizing.
+We’re already seeing that.
+Almost 60 percent of the net increase in renter households from 2008 to 2018 came from householders 55 years or older.

 Growing the Economy and Creating Jobs